 “Indeed, Allah orders justice and good conduct [...]”
 (Qur’an, 16:90)

-Justice [in this case] could have been to divorce her or hit her (strike her with a thin stick), but Allah (swt) has ordered us to treat others with benevolence.
+Justice [in this case] could have been to divorce her, but Allah (swt) has ordered us to treat others with benevolence.
 When this man did so, he saved her from humiliation and from going astray.
 Not every situation is resolved through justice, and more often than not, benevolence is a better alternative.

 Allah, the Exalted, is Sitteer, and He loves those who conceal the faults of others.
 This is why the Prophet ﷺ described the believing woman as sitteera, and a woman who sits and complains about her husband to others as scandalous.
 Allah (swt) does not look at a woman who constantly complains about her husband, but Allah loves a woman who is sitteera.
 A woman who is sitteera is a believing woman.
 3